Kokshetau: Location

+The city lay along low hills and by a kidney-shaped lake.
 There are numerous hills in the vicinity of the city (Bukpa Hill).
 The city is located in the flat part of the interfluve of the Kylshakty river, flowing in the eastern part of the city, and the Shagalaly river, flowing from the western side of the city.
 The city has several parks and gardens.
 Also, within the city limits can be found small forests, mostly consisting of birches and pine plantations.
 The Kokshetau area is known for its two national parks, Burabay and Kokshetau.

-Time

-The time offset from the UTC used by Kokshetau is 6 hours after UTC, or UTC+6:00 (ALMT).
-This is also used by most of Kazakhstan.
-This time apply throughout the year as Kazakhstan does not observe Daylight saving time (DST).

-Administrative districts and microdistricts

-Kokshetau is divided into seven administrative districts.